kleijnweb/swagger-bundle/README.md

  - Testing

-The dependency on `SwaggerAssertions` has been removed, as response validation is now facilitated by `KleijnWeb\PhpApi\Descriptions`.
+The dependency on `SwaggerAssertions` has been removed, as response validation is now facilitated by `KleijnWeb\PhpApi\Descriptions` and integrated into the request cycle.
+Recommended to keep enabled until SYMFONY_ENV == prod.

  - Errors